Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Preliminaries

 where $R(K)$ is a subset of all linear polynomials on the element $K$ of the form:

 It is known that, for any $\v\in V_h(G)$, its tangential components are continuous on all edges in ${\cal E}_h$, and $\v$ is uniquely determined by its moments on edges $e$ of ${\cal T}_h$:

-where $\t_e$ denotes the unit vector on an edge $e$, and this notation will be used to denote any edge or union of edges, either from an element $K\in\T$ or from $G$ itself.
+where $\t_e$ denotes the unit vector on an edge $e$, and this notation will be used to denote the unit vector on any edge or union of edges, either from an element $K\in\T$ or from $G$ itself.
 For example, for a face $\ff$ of $G$, the notation $\t_{\partial\ff}$ denotes the unit vector along $\partial\ff$.

 For a vector-valued function $\v$ with appropriate smoothness, we introduce its edge element ``projection" ${\bf r}_h\v$ such that ${\bf r}_h\v\in V_h(G)$, and ${\bf r}_h\v$ and $\v$ have the same moments as in $M_h(\v)$.
 Such an operator $\r_h$ can be chosen as the standard edge element interpolation operator or the edge element projector ${\bf R}^1_D$ introduced in \cite{Hiptmair-Pechstein2017}.
 The operator ${\bf r}_h$ will be used in the construction of a stable decomposition for any function $\v_h\in V_h(G)$.